Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### Repeat-until Loop
-Repeat until statement works similarly as the `while` loop, but has a major differences.
-The block of code has a guaranteed to be executed at least once, before checking if the condition is `true`, it will repeat the loop until its condition is met.
+A repeat until statement works similarly to the `while` loop but has a main difference: the code wrapped inside the statement is guaranteed to execute once.
+Before checking if the condition is `true`, it will repeat the loop until its condition is met.
 It is declared with the `repeat` keyword followed by the body of code, with the `until` keyword next to the condition to loop over.

 > [!CAUTION]
-> Please make sure to check the condition of the while loop.
-Because it might loop infinitely and crash or softlock your game!
-I'd suggest you testing it [here](https://onecompiler.com/lua) before implementing into your Lua script.
+> Please check the condition of a repeat until loop because it may loop infinitely and either crash or softlock your game.
+It is recommended to test it [here](https://onecompiler.com/lua) before implementing it into your Lua script.

 Example:
 ```lua